 - In April and May, the Budget Committee deliberates on the Proposed Budget.

-- May 8, 2014 - The Budget Committee approved the Proposed Budget with amendments after review and receiving public comment.
-These amendments are listed here along with an approved summary of all funds.
+- April 30, 2015 - The Budget Committee may approve the Proposed Budget with amendments after review and receiving public comment.
+(Also, a May 7, 2015 Budget Committee meeting, if needed.)
 The Approved Budget will be recommended to the City Council.

-- June 3, 2014 – The Adopted Budget.
-The City Council reviewed and considered the Approved Budget, deliberated and, where they determine appropriate, makes further adjustments which are embodied into the Adopted Budget.
+- June 2, 2015 – The Adopted Budget.
+The City Council reviews and considers the Approved Budget, deliberates and, where they determine appropriate, makes further adjustments which are embodied into the Adopted Budget.

-- July 1 – Implementation of the FY 2014-15 Budget - adopted by the City Council on June 3, 2014.
+- July 1 – Implementation of the FY 2015-16 Budget - adopted by the City Council.
 The services and projects within the Adopted Budget are implemented.

-In addition, the Budget Committee met on March 20, 2014 for a pre-meeting (prior to distribution of the budget document at the April meeting) to go over ground rules and other information - refer to agenda.
+In addition, the Budget Committee will meet on March 19, 2015 for a pre-meeting (prior to distribution of the budget document at the April meeting) to go over ground rules, council goals and other information.

 The City has received the Distinguished Budget Presentation Award from the Government Finance Officers Association (GFOA) for many years for its budget documents.
 Links to our more recent budget documents are shown below.